Non-Hermitian propagation of Hagedorn wavepackets: Examples

-whose imaginary part is a real symmetric matrix with eigenvalues $\pm\delta$.
-For this particular Hamiltonian the spectrum and transition elements have been computed \cite{Dav99b, Sw04} as well as the dynamics of coherent states \cite{GrKoRuSch15}.
+in dimension $n=1$ and $n=2$.
+For the Davies--Swanson oscillator the spectrum and transition elements have been computed \cite{Dav99b, Sw04} as well as the dynamics of coherent states \cite{GrKoRuSch15}.
 It is our aim here to complement the picture by propagating excited wavepackets.
+Our general approach for the diffusion equation, i.e. taking complex $\alpha$ into account, allows us to compare in particular the dynamics of the free Schr\"odinger equation ($\alpha=-\ui$) and the heat equation ($\alpha=1$).